stefanobartoletti/bricks-docs/docs/theme/cleanup/README.md

 ### `brk_jquery_footer()`

 This function is used to load jQuery from the site footer instead of the head.
-This can improve the overall perfomance of the site.
+This can improve the overall performance of the site.

 This function also prevents jQuery Migrate to be loaded.
 This script provides legacy code used by outdated themes and plugins, but it is not required in new projects, such as those where Bricks could be used.